ulupo/giotto-ph/paper/paper.md

 ones.
 We are working on a heuristic to automatically select the best data format.

-# Conclusion and future work

-We integrated multiple, existing and novel, algorithmic ideas to obtain a state-of-the-art implementation of the computation of persistent homology for Vietoris–Rips filtrations.
-This implementation enables the use of parallel CPU resources to speed up the computation and outperforms even state-of-the-art GPU implementations.

-We plan to extend *giotto-ph* by supporting a wider range of filtrations in a modular way.
-We also plan to add features (e.g., simplex pairs and essential simplices) needed for back-propagation in a deep learning context, and seamless integration with frameworks such as [*PyTorch*](https://pytorch.org/).

 # Acknowledgements

 We thank Anibal Medina-Mardones and Kathryn Hess Bellwald for numerous fruitful